 Pramod: Great.
 You have seen it all Ryan and Where do you want to see tech in next 20 years?

 Ryan: I mean, I am very excited about machine learning and the possibilities that it brings.
-I think that even before, like, way before we get to real artificial intelligences, that there’s many applications of this technology.
-I mean, basically, any system where you could… where a smart gas would help you, is going to benefit enormously from this technology.
-So, there is just uncountable industrial processes that could benefit from this sort of thing, you know.
+I think that even before, like, way before we get to real artificial intelligence, that there are many applications of this technology.
+I mean, any system where you could… wear a smart glass would help you, is going to benefit enormously from this technology.
+So, there are just uncountable industrial processes that could take advantage of this sort of thing, you know.
 I think recycling centers, with sorting… sorting recycling with computer vision, and what not.
 I mean, there’s just many, many systems that could benefit from simple machine learning systems.
 And I think that we’re going to, more and more, see these systems get applied to different processes.
-So, I think that’s going to affect the technology sector greatly, and all of humanity greatly.
+So, I think that’s going to affect the technology sector significantly, and all of the humanity greatly.

 Pramod: Yes machine learning is very exciting.
 I get so much excited when I see autonomous cars in Mountain View.
 Someday I would like to sit back and give complete control.
 Thank you, Ryan, for providing us with this nice framework Node and thanks for being on the show.
 Also good luck with your future projects.
 It was wonderful speaking to you